agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/randomVariables.rst

 aGrUM/pyAgrum is currently dedicated for discrete probability distributions.

-There are 5 types of discrete random variables in aGrUM/pyAgrum: LabelizedVariable, DiscretizedVariable, IntegerVariable, RangeVariable and NumericalDiscreteVariable.
+There are 5 types of discrete random variables in aGrUM/pyAgrum: `gum.LabelizedVariable`, `gum.DiscretizedVariable`, `gum.IntegerVariable`, `gum.RangeVariable` and `gum.NumericalDiscreteVariable`.
 The 5 types are mainly provided in order to ease modelization.
 Derived from DiscreteVariable, they share a common API.
 They essentially differ by the means to create, name and access to their modalities.

 Common API for Random Discrete Variables
 ----------------------------------------